 When do I find out who my roommate(s) is(are)?

-Once your Westmont e-mail account is activated you can check the student profile page.
+For First-Year students, after creating your email password, check the student profile page after August 10th.
 Afterwards, go to "Personal Information," and then select "Private" for roommate information.
 Your roommates' home phone numbers will be listed, so take the time to call and get to know each other.
 On occasion, new students are asigned to a different room after the original housing assignment has been made and posted on the profile.
 When that occurs, the Housing Office will try to communicate the housing changes by email or phone call.

 What size mattresses are in the residence hall rooms?